sinim-bible-app/sinim-bible-app/README.md

 - Give people the plan of salvation.
 - Educate people on how cell phones are used for tracking.
 - Copyright free.

+## Contributing

+Thank you for considering contributing to the Sinim Bible App.
+All the information you need to get started is in the [CONTRIBUTING.md](CONTRIBUTING.md) file.